durmus-pala/devops/projects/204-jenkins-pipeline-for-phonebook-app-on-docker-swarm/README.md

     - Use a custom network for the services.

-  - Push the necessary files for your project to the new project repo.

 - You are also requested; to use AWS ECR as image repository, to create Docker Swarm with 3 manager and 2 worker node instances, to automate the process of Docker Swarm initialization through Cloudformation in the development environment.
-To achieve this goals, you can configure Cloudformation template using the followings;
+So, to prepare the infrastructure, you can configure Cloudformation template using the followings;

   - The application stack should be created with new AWS resources.